Skip to main content

 Common Challenges (and How to Handle Them)

-- Mouth tingling or burning — Completely normal, especially in the first few days.
+• Mouth tingling or burning — Common, especially in the first few days.
 The nicotine and flavouring irritate the gum lining slightly.
-This fades within a week for most people.
+This often fades within days for many people.
 Move the pouch to a different spot if it becomes uncomfortable.

 Mini vs Slim: Which Format for Smokers?

 Nicotine pouches come in two main sizes: mini (small, very discreet) and slim (longer, sits along the gum line).
-For smokers making the switch, we recommend slim format.
-The larger surface area provides a more noticeable oral sensation, which helps fill the gap left by the physical act of smoking.
-Slim pouches deliver more consistent nicotine absorption and longer session duration than mini formats.
-Slim pouches also tend to release nicotine more evenly over a longer period.
+Many smokers making the switch find slim format easier at first because it offers a more noticeable oral sensation and can feel closer to a “full session” than mini formats.
 Our usage guide covers placement and comfort for both formats.

-Mini pouches are better suited to experienced pouch users who want maximum discretion — they are a great option later on, but for the crucial first few weeks, slim gives you the best chance of sticking with it.
+Mini pouches are better suited to experienced pouch users who want maximum discretion — they are a great option later on, but many switchers find slim easier in the first few weeks.

 Important Disclaimer